-WHEREAS, producers with sites infected with highly pathogenic avian influenza in the following Iowa counties are adversely affected by the definition of "dry animal nutrient product" in Iowa Code § 200A.3 (6): Buena Vista, Cherokee, Ida and Sac.
+WHEREAS, producers with sites infected with highly pathogenic avian influenza in the following Iowa county is adversely affected by the definition of "dry animal nutrient product" in Iowa Code § 200A.3 (6): Buena Vista.

 NOW, THEREFORE, I, KIMBERLY K. REYNOLDS, Governor of the State of Iowa, by the power and authority vested in me by the Iowa Constitution Art.
-IV, §§ 1, 8 and Iowa Code §§ 29C.6(1), 163.1, 163.3A (2) and all other applicable laws, and in conjunction with the Iowa Department of Agriculture and Land Stewardship, and the authority granted to it under Iowa Code § 163.3A, do hereby proclaim a STATE OF DISASTER EMERGENCY continues to exist in Buena Vista, Cherokee, Ida and Sac Counties and do hereby ORDER and DIRECT the following:
+IV, §§ 1, 8 and Iowa Code §§ 29C.6 (1), 163.1, 163.3A (2) and all other applicable laws, and in conjunction with the Iowa Department of Agriculture and Land Stewardship, and the authority granted to it under Iowa Code § 163.3A, do hereby proclaim a STATE OF DISASTER EMERGENCY continues to exist in Buena Vista County and do hereby ORDER and DIRECT the following:

 SECTION ONE.
-As required by Iowa Code § 29C.6(1), (10) and 42 U.S.C. § 5170 in cases of presidential disaster declarations, this Proclamation of Disaster Emergency continues to activate the disaster response and recovery aspect of the Iowa Department of Homeland Security and Emergency Management's Iowa Emergency Response Plan, any annex to that plan dealing with foreign animal disease, and those local response plans applicable to the counties affected by this disaster.
+As required by Iowa Code § 29C.6 (1), (10) and 42 U.S.C. § 5170 in cases of presidential disaster declarations, this Proclamation of Disaster Emergency continues to activate the disaster response and recovery aspect of the Iowa Department of Homeland Security and Emergency Management's Iowa Emergency Response Plan, any annex to that plan dealing with foreign animal disease, and those local response plans applicable to the county affected by this disaster.